RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

     <tr>
         <th>Certainty</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the certainty of the geocoordinates</td>
+        <td>This field is used to record the  certainty of the geocoordinates</td>
         <td></td>
     </tr>
     <tr>
         <th>Collection Date</th>
         <td>Collecting Event</td>
-        <td>This is used to record the date on which the Collection Object was collected.
+        <td>The date on which the Collection Object was collected.
 A qualifier field enables the format of the date to be selected, ie Full date, Month / Year, or Year only.</td>
         <td></td>
     </tr>
     <tr>